Data collection

 Add an Auto-provisioning rule

-1. Using a user with administrative privileges, log in to ServicePilot
+1. Using a user with admin privileges, log in to ServicePilot.

 Field Description